Key Takeaways

 9. Topo Chiado

 Topo Chiado is more than just a rooftop bar.
 It is the best place in Chiado for all-day dining.
-Enjoy brunch or various petiscos while enjoying the panoramic view.
+Enjoy brunch or tapas while taking in the panoramic view.
 Visit during the day and then return at night.

 10. Igreja da Encarnação

-Of the many churches in Chiado, Igreja da Encarnação is the most beautiful, rebuilt after the earthquake in 1755.
+Of the many churches in Chiado, Igreja da Encarnação is the most beautiful, rebuilt after the 1755 earthquake.

-The church features two sculptures that were previously on the city’s medieval walls and were standing on the spot during the 17th century.
+The church features two sculptures that were previously on the city’s medieval walls and stood on the spot in the 17th century.

 The interior is covered with marble and has rocaille details, including a sculpture of Our Lady of the Incarnation by the foremost Portuguese sculptor, Machado de Castro.